emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | Meatlovers | 9                |
 | Vegetarian | 3                |

-**How many Vegetarian and Meatlovers were ordered by each customer?**
+**5. How many Vegetarian and Meatlovers were ordered by each customer?**
 ```sql
 SELECT
   customer_id,